Supermac30/A-Game-A-Day/Pygame Space Invaders/README.md

 # Space Invaders
 This is a version of space invaders written in pygame.
 Pygame is awesome to work with.

-I was busy for a while but am back on track to completing this challenge.

 To play download this directory then compile and run spaceinvaders.py.

 Created on 2nd August 2019